samuelrojoalvarez/wavs_Apps/README.md

    forge test
    ```
 ## Build WASI components
-Now build the WASI rust components into the compiled output directory.
+Now build the WASI rust components into the `compiled` output directory.

-> ⚠ **Warning**
+> [!WARNING]
 >
 > If you get: `error: no registry configured for namespace "wavs"`
 >
 > run, `wkg config --default-registry wa.dev`

-> ⚠ **Warning**
+> [!WARNING]
 >
-> If you get: failed to find the 'wasm32-wasip1' target and 'rustup' is not available
+> If you get: `failed to find the 'wasm32-wasip1' target and 'rustup' is not available`

 >
 > `brew uninstall rust` & install it from [[https://rustup.rs/]](url)